FixedEffects/FixedEffectModels.jl/README.md

-- Enter high dimensional terms after the `|>` symbol, with the same syntax as a usual formula.
+- High dimensional categorical variables should enter after the `|>` symbol, using the same syntax as usual.

-  Categorical variable should be of type PooledDataArray.
+  Categorical variable must be of type PooledDataArray.

   ```julia
   using DataFrames, RDatasets, FixedEffectModels